leuas/Vrdndi/docs/USAGE.md

 ## Training

-After you have the training data, just adjust the config parameter and run it.
+After you have the training data, just adjust the config parameterd and run it.

-**Example (Follow with previous example)**:
+**Example (Continued from above)**:

 ```python
 test.start_train(model_name='example.pth')
 ```

-If you want to test model performance, you could also use K-Fold training, but currently it won't save the model.
+If you want to test model performance, you can also use K-Fold training, though currently, it won't save the model.

 ```python
 test.kfold_start()